Andrew Benintendi Player Props: White Sox vs. Pirates

 Andrew Benintendi At The Plate

-- In six of seven games this season (85.7%), Benintendi has reached via hit, and that includes multiple hits twice.
+- Benintendi is batting .300 during his last games and is riding a four-game hitting streak.

-- He has not hit a home run in his seven games this year.
+- Benintendi has gotten a hit in seven of eight games this year (87.5%), with multiple hits on three occasions (37.5%).

+- In eight games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.